When Does A Relationship Become a De Facto Relationship?

 Many people believe that a couple needs to live together for a set period of time before they can be considered to be living in a de facto relationship.
-There is no set time period for people to be living together before they can be considered to be living in a de facto relationship.
+In fact, there is no set time period that a couple needs to be living together before they can be considered to be living in a de facto relationship.
+However, the Family Law Act generally does not apply to de facto relationships unless the couple has been living together for at least two years OR there is at least one child of the relationship.

-- Do they share weekly living costs like electricity or telephone bills?
+- whether they share weekly living costs like electricity or telephone bills;

-A person can only ask a Court to make an order about financial matters after the breakdown of a relationship if that person was in a de facto relationship with another person.
-Financial matters include how to divide the assets of the couple or if one of them needs to pay money to the other to help them meet their week to week living expenses.
+A person can only ask a court to make an order about financial matters after the breakdown of a relationship if the relationship was a marriage or a de facto relationship.
+Financial matters include property settlements, spousal maintenance matters and superannuation splits.

-- The couple were in a de facto relationship and that relationship has ended;
+- The two parties were in a de facto relationship and that relationship has ended;

-- The de facto relationship was for at least 2 years;
+- The de facto relationship was for at least two years;

-- If the de facto relationship was less than 2 years then:
+- If the de facto relationship was shorter than two years then:

 - The person who wants an order has made a substantial contribution; and